How to make a resume on a Word document

 Here’s what a properly formatted header looks like in Word:

-3. Write a convincing resume introduction
+3. Write a convincing introduction

 4. Summarize your work experience

 Your work experience section is the core of your resume, as it proves that you have the qualifications and skills to do the job.
-It’ll also take up the bulk of your resume.

 Then, list your work experience in reverse chronological order, meaning that your most recent job title is placed at the top of the experience section.
 Remember to only include experience that is relevant to the job that you’re applying for.